sc-2021-ccu-lanl-statistics/simulation-project/README.md

 Output
 --------
 AAE is the Average Application Efficiency.
+This metric is not used/addressed in this paper submission but was of interest to us for studying the impact of checkpointing intervals, dump times and restart times.
+It is also produced after every simulation.
-You don't really need that.
-It is outputted after every simulation. avg-makespan, on the other hand controls how many runs of each to do.
-We recommend maybe 20.
-But again, keep in mind we do a whopping 1500 runs.
+The avg-makespan, on the other hand, controls how many runs of each to do.
+We would recommend at least 20, but keep in mind we performed 1500 runs in order to ensure that our averages converged.

 Running With New Parameters